Sonya11/Schuppan_CSCI2270_FinalProject/README.md

 	There are no known system requirements.
 The program has been tested to run on both Windows and Linux operating systems.
 ### Dependancies
 	There are no third-party dependancies for this program.
+### Open Issues/Bugs
+	There are no open issues or bugs in this program.